Watson-Personal-Assistant/developer/_content/advanced/command_and_control_skill.md

 ---
-title: Command and control skills
+title: Creating command and control skills
 weight: 10
 ---

 A command and control skill allows users to control IoT devices from an assistant.

 In a single conversation, Watson Assistant Solutions can route user utterances between different skills.
 For example, a user might say "turn off the light" and then ask "what time is sunrise tomorrow".
 The command is routed to a room control skill and the question is routed to a time skill.
 You can design these skills to share context information, such as location, between them to enhance the conversation.